ygorcosta/wedeploy.com/node/electric/src/pages/blog/jared-gorski-is-a-wedeployer/index.md

 ---
 title: "Jared Gorski is a WeDeployer"
-description: "We are starting the new year out right by bringing on a new team member as part of our developer advocate internship program."
+description: "We are starting the new year out right by bringing on a new team member as part of our Developer Relations internship program."
 date: "March 9, 2018"
 author: "Jonni Lundy"
 image: "/images/blog/post-21--0.jpg"